 The table – 3 revealed the reasons for adoption of drip irrigation among the sample farmers in the study area.
 The results clearly showed that out of the selected reasons for adoption of drip irrigation, farms with well irrigation as the only source for irrigation ranked first place with mean score of 68.35, followed by subsidy availability with mean score of 67.19 ranked second place and increased yield ranked third place with 64.31 mean score.
 Less labour requirement, reduction in water availability over years and easy for fertilizer application occupied fourth, fifth and sixth places respectively.

+Table – 3.
+Reasons for adoption of drip irrigation